udippant/base-drafts/draft-ietf-quic-transport.md

 |                          Frame N (*)                        ...
 +-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+
 ~~~
-{: #packet-frames title="QUIC Payload"}
+{: #packet-frames title="QWIK Payload"}

-QUIC payloads MUST contain at least one frame, and MAY contain multiple frames
+QWIK payloads MUST contain at least one frame, and MAY contain multiple frames
 and multiple frame types.

-Frames MUST fit within a single QUIC packet and MUST NOT span a QUIC packet
+Frames MUST fit within a single QWIK packet and MUST NOT span a QWIK packet
 boundary.
 Each frame begins with a Frame Type, indicating its type, followed by
 additional type-dependent fields: